-The mission behind our blog is to help YOU:
+The mission behind our website is to help YOU:

-- Become a rock-solid, confident medical advocate and build the healthcare team that works with you and treats you with respect.
+- Become a confident advocate for your health and build the healthcare team that works with you and treats you with respect.

 - Focus on YOUR path to healing amidst all of the confusing information and opinions so that you are always taking action and moving forward.

 - Harness the power of personal behavior change so that you can begin living an autoimmune-friendly life… and OWN it (and love it… so much that people will be jealous).